Six Various Types of Charts

 Heiken Ashi candle-stick price points are calculated as follows:

-Opening Price - Opening price is calculated as a average of the opening and closing price of the prior candle
+Opening Price - The opening price is figured out by averaging the opening and closing prices of the previous candle.

 Renko Charts

-Renko charts adds a square block on the chart when price moves by a certain given distance.
+Renko charts display a square block on the graph when the price shifts by a specified distance.

 Renko charts are also used to filter out the time when the market is consolidating